-- (1) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the Municipality or any other appropriate way (which may include an advertisement in the Government Tender Bulletin); and on the eTender Publication Portal - (a) The information contained in a public advertisement, must include - - (i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to subparagraph 22(3) of this Policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by the Municipality; and - (iii) In the case of designated sectors, where in the award of bids Local Production and Content is applicable, advertise such bids with a specific condition that only locally produced goods, services or work or locally manufactured goods, with a stipulated minimum threshold for local production and content will be considered.
+- (1) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the Municipality or any other appropriate way (which may include an advertisement in the Government Tender Bulletin); and on the eTender Publication Portal - (a) The information contained in a public advertisement, must include - - the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to subparagraph 22(3) of this Policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by the Municipality; and - (2) The Accounting Officer or his delegate may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process.

-- (2) The Accounting Officer or his delegate may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - (3) Bids submitted must be sealed and must be clearly marked.
+- (3) Bids submitted must be sealed and must be clearly marked.
 Unsealed and/or unmarked bids will not be accepted and will be returned to the bidder. - (4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.
 The bidder must declare, in writing, that the electronic format contains the exact same information as the hard copy. - (5) Goods, services and/or infrastructure projects above the value of R10 million (all applicable taxes included) may only be advertised after the CFO has verified in writing that budgetary provision exists for the commencement of the particular project.